-Navigating the Image Editing Menu
+How to Navigate the Image Editing Menu

-After uploading an image, you'll be able to click the `Edit` button to open up the Image Editor.
+After uploading an image, you'll be able to click the Edit button to open up the Image Editor.
 Within the Image Editor, you'll find a number of options available.

 Occasionally you won't need to include an entire image when placing it in an email, or it won't quite be positioned how you'd like.
 Given this is the case, there are a few choices available when it comes to Cropping Images.